 Big Data projects can impact the growth of an organization.
 Organizations use the data accumulated over time in their systems to improve operations, provide better customer service, create personalized marketing campaigns based on specific customer preferences and, ultimately, increase profitability.

-For instance, Big Data can provide organizations key insights into their customers which can now be used to refine marketing campaigns and techniques in order to increase customer engagement and conversion rates.
+Big Data can provide organizations key insights into their customers which can now be used to refine marketing campaigns and techniques in order to increase customer engagement and conversion rates.

 Big Data is also used by medical researchers to identify disease risk factors and by doctors to help diagnose illnesses and conditions in individual patients.